mixxxdj/manual/source/chapters/user_interface.rst

 This is the LateNight skin, PaleMoon color theme.
 It is the default skin supplied with Mixxx 2.3.
 There are a variety of other skins included with Mixxx.
 You should explore them all to figure out which one you prefer.
-This section will focus on Latenight only.
+This section will focus on LateNight only, though all Mixxx skins provide most of the controls described here.

 .. _interface-skin-settings: